 In Table 7 we present the estimates for the direct crises period (2007-2009) and the crisis and recovery period combined (2007-2014).
+Panel A shows the results for the full set of firms and panel B for the subset of firms with volatile cash holdings.
 We document a positive and significant impact of relative cash on debt growth for all three measures of debt during the crisis.
 In line with the hypothesis that after the crisis borrowing constraints affected initial cash-rich and cash-poor firms differently, we find that the cash-effect is amplified during the recovery period.
+Again the findings for the subset of volatile firms are very similar to those of the full sample, suggesting that our findings are not solely driven by unobserved factors that might correlate with SME cash holdings.